submariner100/CoreMLDemo/README.md

 # CoreMLDemo
-From the Intro to Augmented Reality by Timothy Meixner -
+From the Intro to Augmented Reality course on Udemy by Timothy Meixner -
 An Application implementing a machine learning model with CoreML and Vision that can do live predictions as well as Augmented Reality labels with ARKit that we are then able to add to identified objects.